Useful Notes: The Space Race

 "Earth is the cradle of humanity, but one cannot live in the cradle forever."(Not to be confused with races of creatures that live in space.)
 The Cold War...
 IN SPACE!

 Forget the Moon, Just Hit the Eastern HemisphereThe start of the Space Race actually dates back to the 1930s.
 The Versailles Treaty having banned them from research on cannons, the German Army instead began experimenting with the use of rocket-propelled artillery.
 Many prominent scientists (most eminently Wernher von Braun) were accordingly recruited into large-scale rocket development in 1932.
 It was the work of these scientists during World War II which eventually led to the creation of the V1 "buzz bomb" (a precursor to the modern cruise missile), and later the infamous V2 rocket.
 The V2, first successfully launched in 1942, became the first man-made object to make it out of Earth's atmosphere.
 Soon after, it was fitted with a payload of high-explosives and fired at London and other Allied targets, becoming the world's first practical ballistic missile as well.
-With the end of WWII, a lot of these German scientists ended up unemployed and were quickly grabbed by the Americans or the Russians, sometimes ignoring possible war crimes. note They were shipped back to the USA and the Soviet Union to work on respective rocket programs.
-The Americans had the good luck to end up with von Braun and most of his research staff and vital papers, having evacuated them from possible Soviet capture under the direction of a U.S. military operation code named "Operation Paperclip" (it didn't hurt that the team was so terrified of the Soviets that von Braun falsified orders to get them closer to the Western Allies).
-As a result, Operation Osoaviakhim (the Soviet analogue to Paperclip) wound up with mostly mid-level engineers and technicians, and a large amount of parts and manufacturing equipment from the manufacturing bases (which mostly ended up in the Soviet sector of Germany).
-Native rocket researcher and former gulag resident Sergey Korolyov (Sergei Korolev) was selected note to turn the massive influx of workers and material into an independent Soviet rocket program.
-The immediate goal of both sides was not space exploration, but rather the development of better ICBM technology as a means of delivering nuclear weapons to each other's shores.
+With the end of WWII, the vast majority of these German scientists ended up in the USA regardless of their War Crimes note .
+The Soviets also attempted to capture German scientists, but were largely unsuccessful and had to console themselves with some of the V2 test sites and factories.
+The Americans ended up with von Braun and most of his research staff and vital papers, having spirited them and all other useful scientific personnel away from Europe under the OSS's "Operation Paperclip" (it didn't hurt that the team was so terrified of the Soviets that in the last days of the war von Braun falsified orders to get them closer to the Western Allies).
+Paperclip also claimed Werner Heisenberg and most of the personnel from Nazi Germany's fractured nuclear programmes .
+Operation Osoaviakhim (the NKGB analogue to Paperclip) wound up with mostly mid-level engineers and technicians, and a large amount of parts and manufacturing equipment from the manufacturing bases (which mostly ended up in the Soviet sector of Germany).
+Native rocket researcher and former gulag resident Sergey Korolyov (Sergei Korolev) was selected note to turn the massive influx of workers and material into an independent Soviet military rocket program.
+The immediate goal of both sides was not space exploration, but rather the development of better Ballistic Missiles.
+The USA wanted to do this as a means of bombarding Soviet cities, and the Soviets wanted their own for use as a form of ultra long-range artillery for use in support of military operations.
+In the long term the USA was also considering using them for delivering nuclear weapons to the Soviet Union, and while the Soviets entertained similar thoughts they had yet to actually develop nuclear weapons.
 Military demands were put ahead of any dreams anyone yet had about Moon-shots.
-For almost a decade, no serious attempt was made for any peaceful use of space vehicles as both sides focused on improving rockets for use as weapons platforms.
-But by the mid-1950s, it was apparent that the technology needed to put a warhead into space could also be repurposed to put up a man-made satellite, and this would be a PR bonanza to whichever side in the emerging Cold War could accomplish it first.
+For almost a decade, no serious attempt was made for any peaceful use of space vehicles as both sides focused on improving the range, accuracy, and warhead size of rockets.
+But by the mid-1950s, the latest rockets were verging on 'intercontinental' range and were beginning to skirt through the upper atmosphere or even Outer Space as a way of increasing their range.
+This is because air-resistance is, respectively, lesser and non-existent in those areas.
+Rockets capable of putting a nuclear warhead into space for a brief period could also be repurposed to put up a man-made satellite, and this would be a PR bonanza to whichever side in the emerging Cold War could accomplish it first.
 The Eisenhower Administration announced the U.S. desire to launch such a satellite on July 29th of 1955, with the Soviet Union following 4 days later.
 The Space Race was on.

 The Race to...
 Low Earth OrbitOn October 4th, 1957, the Soviets won the first round.
 A modified R-7 Semyorka/SS-6 "Sapwood" ICBM launched a silver ball into orbit.
 All it really did was go "beep" on the radio, note but it made the American government beep too.
 Not only had they lost the first leg of the Space Race, but it had come completely as a surprise and made the US realize it was actually somewhat behind with missile technology.
 With Sputnik 1 ("satellite", also translated as "sojourner", or "fellow traveler"—you've got to like the simplicity of Russian spacecraft names), the USSR had also shown the capacity to drop a nuke anywhere on the planet.
 The propaganda coup for the Soviets only got better when the hastily-prepared US answer to Sputnik, a small satellite designated TV3 fitted to the Naval Research Laboratory's experimental new Vanguard rocket, blew up on the launch pad after only rising 4 feet into the air.
 TV3 itself was thrown clear during the explosion and began to mockingly transmit its signals while lying on the ground note .
 The press ridiculed the failure as "Flopnik", "Kaputnik" and "Stay-Putnik".
 Von Braun and the US Army had actually been further ahead in rocket research at the time, but the task for the first American satellite launch fell to the Navy due to political fears that using the Army's designs and hardware in a highly-publicized launch would be a security risk and be seen as "militarizing" the space race.
 Von Braun himself was furious at the decision, correctly predicting it would be a failure.
 Indeed, of the 11 total Vanguard launches attempted in the following months, only 3 didn't fail. note The Soviets quickly followed Sputnik up with Sputnik 2, carrying a dog named Laika (Russian for "barker", again, gotta love the simplicity).
 It was never intended to bring her back alive, and Laika died from overheating and stress five to seven hours after launch (a fact not revealed to the West for over forty years; before then, the official word from Moscow was that she had been euthanized when scientists realized she couldn't be brought back safely).
 Over the next three years, more Sputnik tests would be launched, growing in complexity in both the scientific apparatuses and living passengers they carried.
 With Sputnik 5, they sent up two dogs, 40 mice, two rats and some plants, bringing them all back safely.
 By the end of the series, the crude metal ball of Sputnik 1 would evolve into the more elaborate Vostok capsule, capable of carrying a live human into space.
 Meanwhile, the US had finally gotten their first satellite into orbit in January of 1958.
 Explorer 1—the product of von Braun's collaboration with the Army—discovered the Van Allen radiation belts surrounding Earth note and gathered other scientific data for a three month period until its batteries ran out.
 Even dead, it managed to stay in orbit around the Earth for another 12 years, finally reentering the atmosphere in 1970.
 With this experience gained, it was on to the next step, putting a live human into space (and hopefully bringing them back alive).